stellar/soroban-quest/quests/6-asset-interop/README.md

 contract_id = xdr.Hash(hashlib.sha256(preimage.to_xdr_bytes()).digest()).hash.hex()
 print(f"Contract ID: {contract_id}")
 contract_address = StrKey.encode_contract(bytes.fromhex(contract_id))
-print(f"Contract Address: {contract_address})
+print(f"Contract Address: {contract_address}")
 ```

 You can find an expanded version of the above script, as well as some other
 _very_ handy Python scripts (big shoutout to [Jun Luo (@overcat)][overcat]) in
 the `py-scripts/` directory.
 They deal with all kinds of Soroban tasks: creating
-tokens, pyaments, finding asset contract IDs, deploying contracts, etc.
+tokens, payments, finding asset contract addresses, deploying contracts, etc.

 As per our [tl;dr](#tldr) at the top, this native asset contract will _need_ to
-be invoked only once: The `Parent_Account` will need to `approve` to the
+be invoked only once: The `Parent_Account` will need to `approve` the
 `AllowanceContract` as a proxy spender.
-You could also make use of the `balance`
+You could also make use of the
-and `allowance` functions of the contract to check your work along the way.
+`balance`, `allowance`, and/or `spendable_balance` functions of the contract to
+check your work along the way.

 Don't forget to look into the [Token Interface][sac-interface] to figure out
 which arguments you'll need to use when making those invocations.
 You remember